Autumn Term 2 2022

 “I had to make larger holes so the pistons would move.”

 Internet safety plays an important part in our Computing curriculum.
 This term, Year 4 discussed how keeping personal information secure is truly important and how we can tackle cyberbullying to keep ourselves safe online.
 We put great emphasis on Stop!
 Block!
 Tell!
-The children worked together on a reading comprehension task to find out even more about the importance to keeping safe online.

 To kick-start our new Victorian topic, Year 4 took part in a 19th century style themed day.
 To get into character, we dressed up as Victorian school children.
 We experienced what a Victorian school day would have been like as we had to obey strict rules, write on slates, chant our times tables and solve arithmetic problems related to Victorian money.
 We also had to use impeccable handwriting in our copy books, read old fashioned fables and find the moral of the stories.

 This half term, as part of our French learning, we will be exploring the world around us.
 We will be finding out about the geography of France and we will be comparing it to the UK.
 We will also research other French-speaking countries and see what interesting information we can find out about them.
+At the same time, we will keep working on our sticky knowledge to refresh our vocabulary.

 At the start of the half term, we will listen to musical pieces composed by Antonio Vivaldi.
 We will explore Vivaldi’s music that was designed to remind listeners of places and things in the world around them.
 The piece of orchestral music that we will take our inspiration from will be ‘Winter’ from ‘The Four Seasons’.
 We will then create our own ‘programme’ music to tell a story.